XimeraProject/ximeraFirstSteps/README.md

 To use Ximera, we require that users use Git and Docker.
 We additionally (very strongly) suggest Visual Studio Code and LaTeX.

+### Obtain a GitHub account and "Fork" this repository

+You'll need a GitHub account.
+They are free, and educators can request special access.
+Once you have your account, login to GitHub, return to this page, and at the top right there will be an option to "Fork" this repository.
+Fork the repo.
+Accept all defaults.
+When done, it will take you to **your copy** of this repository on GitHub.

 ### Installing Git

 Git is fundamental to working with Ximera.
 All Ximera docuements that will be deployed online must be in Git repository.
 If you have no experience with Git, the developers are happy to help get you started with Git, email: `ximera@math.osu.edu`